Ever wondered why there are so many KDE Distros & types out there? KDE Plasma, Neon, Kubuntu, etc. What’s the difference between them?

-If you are a new Linux user and started exploring distros for your own need, you may already have come across KDE.
+If you are a new Linux user and have started exploring distros for your own need, you may already have come across KDE.
 And I am sure you heard of Kubuntu, KDE Plasma and KDE Neon.
-With so many KDE flavors, it is a little confusing.
-Well, that’s why this article, to clear things up and the explanation – KDE Vs Kubuntu Vs Neon Vs Plasma – What’s the Difference.
+With so many KDE flavours, it is a little confusing.
+Well, that’s why this article clarifies things and explains KDE Vs Kubuntu Vs Neon Vs Plasma – What’s the Difference?

 KDE Vs Kubuntu Vs Neon Vs Plasma – What’s the Difference

-KDE plasma is the latest KDE desktop environment, or rather call it as workspace environment written in Qml and C++.
-Available as a standalone desktop environment with major Linux distributions such as Ubuntu, Manjaro, Fedora.
+KDE plasma is the latest KDE desktop environment, or rather call it a workspace environment is written in Qml and C++.
+Available as a standalone desktop environment with major Linux distributions such as Ubuntu, Manjaro, and Fedora.

 KDE plasma supports tablets and mobile as well.

-KDE Neon also based on Ubuntu but it contains the latest Plasma desktop with the development version of the KDE applications.
-So, KDE Neon always gets the update from bleeding-edge KDE applications.
+KDE Neon is also based on Ubuntu but contains the latest Plasma desktop with the development version of the KDE applications.
+So, KDE Neon always gets updates from bleeding-edge KDE applications.

 The answer lies in your usage or use case.
 If you want a stable and production-like environment where robustness and stability are important, choose Kubuntu.

-If you are a KDE fan and want vanilla KDE flavor with a stable base, choose KDE Plasma.
+If you are a KDE fan and want a vanilla KDE flavour with a stable base, choose KDE Plasma.

 Where to download

-Head over to below links for downloading ISO images for Kubuntu, KDE Plasma and KDE Neon.
-You can download the ISO and burn the ISO in a USB stick and try it out.
+Head over to the below links for downloading ISO images for Kubuntu, KDE Plasma and KDE Neon.
+You can download the ISO and burn the ISO on a USB stick and try it out.

-So, which one of the KDE flavors you like?
+So, which one of the KDE flavours do you like?
 Let us know in the comments below.

 Image credits: KDE, Wikipedia